pbamr/linux-execution-restriction/readme.txt

 			: It is not checked whether the program really exists : Ths is not necessary

-			: Only "make bzImage" need this feature
+			: "make bzImage" need this feature
 			: The Solutions is Safer OFF